 Right, the Nano Puff Hoody is what we can loosely describe as a 3-season jacket (Spring, Summer, Autumn).
 This means it’s intended to provide a steady amount of water, wind and cold-proof, but isn’t intended to handle anything too extreme.
 The durable water repellent rain shell is only meant to deal with showers rather than downpours, the synthetic fill also fairs better if it happens to get wet.

 But how does it actually fare?
-Well, the insulation does keep the body comfortably warm in chilly temperatures and the Hoody can easily withstand even a hefty battering by cold winds.
+Well, the insulation on this Patagonia puffy jacket does keep the body comfortably warm in chilly temperatures and the Hoody can easily withstand even a hefty battering by cold winds.
 Remember, it is NOT a winter jacket so I would not like to have to rely on it to protect me from the cruel January winds that roll in from the River Mersey in my hometown of Liverpool.
 However, for its spec and weight, it offers bloody solid wind protection.

 As for rainproofing, hmm.
 The Nano Puff features a strong shell and fresh coating of DWR which seems to give it an acceptable level of water resistance.
 The weather was fine when I tested it so I took it home and poured a glass over it to see how it held up!
 Whilst I am confident that the Nano Puff Hoody could comfortably handle light rain showers, I would not like to encounter a torrential downpour.